Skip to main content

 The script editor supports completion for $nodes.
 Use it to insert node names and paths.

-• Referencing the output: Defines how other nodes in your flow can reference the CLI node's output:
+• Referencing the output: Defines how other nodes in your flow can reference the CLI node's output.
+For how to reference values from this node in later nodes (e.g. via the + button), see Parameter types.

 • Basic referencing: The output is referenced as a single field.
 Use this for simple return values.

 • Advanced referencing: Define a JSON schema so that specific fields in your output can be individually referenced by downstream nodes.
-This works the same way as for the Code node.
+See Output schema for how to define the schema.

 Execution limits